Surajchandraa/ShellScripting/README.md

 # Shell scripting

 - In this concepts of shell scripting will be covered
-- clone this repo and run shell programs also using `bash xy.sh`
+- clone this repo and run shell programs using `bash xy.sh`